rmseifried/rmseifried.github.io/index.md

 # About Me

 I'm Dr. Becky Seifried, the GIS Librarian at UMass Amherst.
-Check out our [GIS website](https://gis.library.umass.edu/) to learn more about the cool programs and resources on campus.
+Check out our [GIS website](https://gis.library.umass.edu/) to learn more about the cool geospatial programs and resources on campus.

 Lots of the data featured here comes from a lovely part of the world called the **Mani peninsula**, which sits at the southernmost part of the Greek mainland.
 To learn more about the area, hop to the bottom of the page for extra links.

 # WebGIS Portfolio, May 2020

-All of these projects were crafted with love for a class on WebGIS, which I had the pleasure of taking with Dr. Forrest Bowlick at UMass Amherst.
+All of these projects were crafted with love for a class on **WebGIS**, which I had the pleasure of taking with Dr. Forrest Bowlick at UMass Amherst.
 Highly recommended!

 1. [Leake's Journey in Mani in 1805](https://umass-amherst.maps.arcgis.com/apps/webappviewer/index.html?id=3244dbbb6bd24cb3b36e4edd1bd6d86d), web app created with Esri's Web AppBuilder
 2. [Colonel Leake’s Journey in Mani: A StoryMap by the CARTography Project](https://storymaps.arcgis.com/stories/88695756fa0d4e2583c519fc12a60eb6), story map created with Esri's StoryMaps